Miouyouyou/ARMv8a-Return-value-to-Java-Android/README.md

 This example demonstrates how to :

 * assemble a library written with the ARMv8-A 64 bits GNU ASsembly syntax
-* call this procedure from a Android app using the JNI
+* call a native procedure, defined in this library, from a Android app using the JNI
-* display the value returned by this procedure in the Android app
+* display the value returned by this native procedure in the Android app

 # Building
 ## Building using GNU Make